masters3d/supportfiles/README.md

 # add a way to change paths from windows to unix.
 This uses the tooling inside Git for windows.
 # http://www.mingw.org/wiki/Posix_path_conversion
 alias cygpath="/mnt/c/Program\ Files/Git/usr/bin/cygpath.exe"

+#Add default start up dir.
+This will make sure that you start in a windows dir location.
+# Add your user name or the place where you keep all your local repos.
+cd /mnt/c/Users/
 ```